cyberwani/blunt-wp-starter-theme/README.md

 Caching
 -------

-I am in the process on implementing fragment and object caching into this theme.

 In most cases I am unable to use a full page cache in the sites I build.
 The reasons for this are complex but there is usally data that cannot be cached on almost every page of a site.
 This can be as simple as a short contact form that